gazebosim/gz-cmake/Migration.md

 notification to users that their code should be upgraded.
 The next major release will remove the deprecated code.

+## Gazebo CMake 3.X to 4.X

+1. The minimum required cmake version is now 3.22.1.

 ## Gazebo CMake 2.X to 3.X

 1. **Breaking**: Examples are now built using native cmake.